An Easy, Fun Family Weekend In Pittsburgh

 Schenley Park and Plaza

-Adjacent Schenley Plaza has a colorful carousel and the university’s Frick Fine Art’s building, which has a nice inner courtyard and art display that are worth a quick peek.
+Schenley Plaza sits adjacent to the park with a colorful carousel and the university’s Frick Fine Arts building, which has a nice inner courtyard and art display that are worth a quick peek.

 We managed to hit the Porch, also on Schenley Plaza, for all three meals at some point in our weekend.
 I would call it enlightened casual American.
 For dinner I had a butternut squash pizza with fennel and roasted kale, while Rich had a springy pea risotto.
 For lunch it was homemade soup; breakfast was egg and prosciutto sandwiches on sourdough bread.
 Tiny Traveler twice ate a kids’ hamburger that came with great roast potatoes (these also come with egg dishes during weekend brunch).